Merrell AllOut Fuse Review Facts

 --these shoes will perform admirably.
 Whether on the road, on the trail, on grass, dirt, or track, runners will appreciate just how dynamic the AllOut Fuse is in the varied terrains and topographies it can traverse.

 When we talk about this kind of quality in footwear—durability, versatility, lightweight, comfortable--we are always accustomed to high prices.
-It is necessary to say and emphasize that Merrell have never abandoned the idea that quality does not necessarily mean an elevated price, and that style and versatility should not be an unattainable luxury.
+It is necessary to say and emphasize that Merrell has never abandoned the idea that quality does not necessarily mean an elevated price, and that style and versatility should not be an unattainable luxury.
 And for those looking for such a dynamic hybrid shoe, the price point of the AllOut Fuse is not prohibitive.
 Although it is more expensive than the average running shoe, for a lightweight trail runner it comes at a reasonable price.

 The round lugs that have been added to the outsole of the AllOut Fuse are an advancement in how traction is added to a lightweight hybrid trainer.
-The Merrell AllOut Fuse have an excellent adhesion to any terrain thanks to the sticky rubber on the outsole, and the replacement of the Vibram method provides traction even in areas that may be difficult to find a grip.
+The Merrell AllOut Fuse has an excellent adhesion to any terrain thanks to the sticky rubber on the outsole, and the replacement of the Vibram method provides traction even in areas that may be difficult to find a grip.
 That said, these are not a hybrid shoe that should be used in more extreme outdoor situations.

-Sensitivity and flexibility are two concepts that always go hand in hand, and in this case, Merrell have made a union worthy of the highest praise.
+Sensitivity and flexibility are two concepts that always go hand in hand, and in this case, Merrell has made a union worthy of the highest praise.
 The AllOut Fuse has adequate flexibility, neither too loose nor too tight, and runners will appreciate the firm but flexible nature of this hybrid trainer.

 There are no drawbacks regarding stability